NDHF/logoviz/README.md

 the program to be ready to run, and this isn't immediately clear to the user.
 - A way to reset the program.

+I imagine a very simple interface.
+The footer could be hidden, and playing/resetting the program would be controlled from the spacebar or Enter key.